AdobeDocs/analytics.en/help/analyze/report-builder/data-requests/configuring-report-dates/t-rolling-dates.md

 ---
 description: Steps that describe how to customize a rolling date for your request.
-seo-description: Steps that describe how to customize a rolling date for your request.
-seo-title: Rolling dates
 solution: Analytics
 title: Rolling dates
 topic: Report builder